freesewing/freesewing/markdown/org/docs/designs/hi/notes/en.md

 Blåhaj in my household was my daughter's, and I couldn't touch that one.

 This seemed like a great project to work on, and the lack of a Blåhaj was not an insurmountable obstacle.
 So one day I made a trip to Ikea, and bought me my own shark.
-I took the seam ripper to the poor animal, and transfered it's innards to a sterile bag.
+I took the seam ripper to the poor animal, and transferred it's innards to a sterile bag.
 The individual pieces were traced, scanned, and used in InkScape to generate a fully functional shark pattern.

-It can be saled up and down between 50 cm and 5 meter.
+It can be scaled up and down between 50 cm and 5 meter.
 So there is a shark for everyone.

 <Note>